Back to top

 1. Death

-3. Cerebral vascular disease (CVD) hospitalization (i.e. Stroke)
+3. Cerebral vascular disease (CVD) hospitalization (e.g. Stroke)

 4. Peripheral vascular disease (PVD) hospitalization (i.e. Surgeries for peripheral vascular disease including amputations)